The 90% Project: The vaccine roll-out in rural communities - NZ Herald

 Nixon said the ministry had "started thinking about it and working on it" and he encouraged the ministry to release such data when available.

-He recognised this was an "important piece of work" but understood the ministry's priorities lay with Auckland.
+He recognised this as an "important piece of work" but understood the ministry's priorities lay with Auckland.

 "This work would enable us to provide a new level of data that can be applied to vaccination, testing and other measures related to the Covid-19 response," she said.